sagarrajput1412/elementary-projects/eda-data-science/README.md

-This is my first exploratory data science project.
+This is my first exploratory data science project where I have done exploratory data analysis on google playstore apps.